EnlighterJS/Plugin.WordPress/README.md

 If you are already using MooTools on your page, you have to disable the automatic inclusion of MooTools by Enlighter.
 Goto the Enlighter options page -> Advanced and select "Not include" as MooTools source.
 **Note:** EnlighterJS requires MooTools > 1.4

-### My page will not pass the W3C Validator when using Enligher ###
-The W3C Validator will throw an warning when using *metadata based config* as initialization method, because of the unknown metatag-name *EnlighterJS*.
-To avoid this warning you can select **Script based config** on the `settings page -> advanced -> initialization method` - instead of a metatag EnlighterJS will be initialized with some javascript code injected into your page.
+### Security Vulnerabilities ###
+In case you found a security issue in this plugin - please write a message **directly** to [Andi Dittrich](http://andidittrich.de/contact) (andi DOT dittrich AT a3non DOT O R G) - __**DO NOT POST THIS ISSUE ON GITHUB OR WORDPRESS.ORG**__ - the issue will be public released if it is fixed!

 ### I miss some features / I found a bug ###
-Write a message to Andi Dittrich (andi DOT dittrich AT a3non DOT O R G) or open a [New Issue on GitHub](https://github.com/AndiDittrich/WordPress.Enlighter/issues)
+Write a message to [Andi Dittrich](http://andidittrich.de/contact) (andi DOT dittrich AT a3non DOT O R G) or open a [New Issue on GitHub](https://github.com/AndiDittrich/WordPress.Enlighter/issues)

 ## Screenshots ##

 1. CSS highlighting Example (GIT Theme)
 2. Visual Editor Integration
+3. Visual Editor Code Settings
+4. Visual Editor Inline/Block Formats
-3. Options Page - Appearance Settings
+5. Options Page - Appearance Settings
-4. Options Page - Advanced Settings
+6. Options Page - Advanced Settings
-5. Theme Customizer - General styles
+7. Theme Customizer - General styles
-6. Theme Customizer - Language Token styling
+8. Theme Customizer - Language Token styling
-7. Special options for use with a CDN (Content Delivery Network)
+9. Special options for use with a CDN (Content Delivery Network)
-8. Tab-Pane Example (multiple languages)
+10. Tab-Pane Example (multiple languages)

 ## Changelog ##

+### 2.3 ###
+* Added insert-option for "Align-Left-Indentation" - all leading tabs got replaced by spaces and the minimum indent is removed from each line - this is a usefull feature when pasting code-snippets (the "Code-Indent" option has to be set to n-Spaces!)
+* Added insert-option "block/inline" to easily insert inline code - feature requested on [WordPress Forums](http://wordpress.org/support/topic/code-indent-removed-by-wordpress-editor?replies=9#post-5652635)
+* Added cache-directory check to ensure that it's writeable as well as a `Autofix` function which automatically set's the permissions of the cache-directory on user request (+w for user + group).
+* Added Language-Type "generic" to selection menu
+** Added EnlighterJS 2.3
+* Added Theme "Classic"
+* Added Theme "Eclipse"
+* Added Theme "Beyond"
+* Added Language "Diff" for changelogs
+* Added: License Informations to settings-page footer
+* Added: Info of available CDN locations (full url)
+* Added: Additional user-role check (administrator + `manage_options` required)
+* Added: [Contextual Help](http://codex.wordpress.org/Adding_Contextual_Help_to_Administration_Menus) based help/usage/informations
+* Added: Checks the availability of the EnlighterJS library before initializing - this will avoid errors caused by missing scripts
+* Added: Option to include the required javscript config as external file, within wp_footer or wp_head
+* Added: Support for external/custom EnlighterJS Themes - feature requested on [WordPress Forums](https://wordpress.org/support/topic/install-new-theme-2)
+* Updated MooTools (local+CDN) to v1.5.1
+* Removed Setting "Config-Type" - Javascript based initialization is now used
+* Changed the `wpAutoP` filter priority back to 10 as default (no changes) - this will [avoid conflicts with other plugins](https://wordpress.org/support/view/plugin-reviews/enlighter?filter=2) - in case you are using shortcodes, you should set it to 12
+* Changed: some setting keys got renamed, especially the toolbar buttons - please check your settings
+* Bugfix: Theme-Customizers CSS cache got removed on plugin upgrade - added automatical CSS recreation/cache check
+* Bugfix: Entities didn't got escaped by using the "Code Insert Dialog" - thank's to [nextchi on GitHub](https://github.com/AndiDittrich/WordPress.Enlighter/issues/6) and [Mathias on WordPress Forums](https://wordpress.org/support/topic/html-indention-not-working-as-it-should)
+* New settings page - now matches WordPress corporate UI style
+* Removed WordPress <= 3.7 compatibility mode/legacy UI style
+* Bugfix: Added some missing I18n namespaces
+* Many internal changes/improvements

+### 2.2 ###
+* Added "Code Insert Dialog" to avoid copy-auto-formatting issues - feature requested on [WordPress Forums](http://wordpress.org/support/topic/code-indent-removed-by-wordpress-editor?replies=9#post-5652635)
+* Added "Enlighter Settings Button" to control the Enlighter Settings (highlight, show-linenumbers, ..) directly from the Visual-Editor - just click into a codeblock and the button will appear (requires WordPress >=3.9)
+* Added Enlighter Toolbar Menu-Buttons
+* New Visual-Editor integration style
+* Bugfix: Added missing codeblock-name for "C#"

 ### 2.1 ###
 * Added EnlighterJS 2.2